tarkalabs/tarka-chat/README.md

 - [Optional] **title** is the title of the chatbot window
 - [Optional] **botName** will be displayed below each bot message
+- [Optional] **expand** opens the chat window in expanded mode on init when set to true, otherwise opens in collapse mode.
+Defaults to true.
 - **greeting** will be the first message displayed on the chatbot when opened for the first time
 - **themeColor** will set the color scheme of the chat window
 - **selectorId** the DOM element selector (id) inside which the bot will be rendered